 - Catholic 'Looked-After' children and Catholic children who have been adopted or made subject to child arrangements orders or special guardianship orders, immediately after having been looked after.
 This also includes children who have been in state care outside of England and ceased to be in state care as a result of being adopted (Internationally adopted previously looked after children - IAPLAC). - 2.
 Baptised Catholic Children. - 3.
 Other 'Looked-After' children who have been adopted or made subject to child arrangements orders or special guardianship orders, immediately after having been looked after.
 This also includes children who have been in state care outside of England and ceased to be in state care as a result of being adopted (Internationally adopted previously looked after children - IAPLAC). - 4.
+Catechumens and Members of an Eastern Christian Church. - 5.
 Any other applicant.